The E2 Visa Process: How to Get to the USA – Rupert Law Group

 If you’re like many investors, the investment portion of the E2 visa is only the tip of the iceberg.
 There are many questions about how the E2 visa process works.
 When do I spend the money?
 Where is the interview?
 What documentation are the officers looking for?
 How long does it take?
 Never fear – this article answers all of your questions and lays out the process in a simple-to-understand manner.

 To be sure, the E2 visa process can be complicated; but if you’re working with an experienced lawyer, everything should go rather smoothly.
 At the Rupert Law Group, we focus on you – our client.
-We know that this is a stressful time, and we work hard to make sure you have a hand to hold and someone to answer all your questions at every step of the way.
+We know that this is a stressful time, and we work hard to make sure you have a hand to hold and someone to answer all your questions at every step of the process.
 To that end, let’s get stepping!

 - Contact us!
 This is the point where you need to speak with an attorney.
-Once you have decided what business you want to start or buy, you shouldn’t do one more thing except call us.
-We will go over the details of the business and figure out what steps in the purchase or launch of the business need to happen in order to satisfy the requirements of the E2 visa.
+Once you have decided what business you want to start or buy, you shouldn’t do anything except call us.
+We will go over the details of the business and figure out what steps in the purchase or launch of the business need to happen in order to satisfy the requirements of the E2 investment visa.
 Once we start working together, we will send you a checklist of all of the items you’ll need to show, and we’ll set up an online portal for you to upload your documents.
 No paper necessary!
 We can also advise you if you need additional legal help (a business broker, a business attorney, a CPA, etc.).

-- Start investing.
+- Start Investing.
 You will need to show that the investment is irrevocably committed and at risk by the time you officially apply for the E2 visa.
 This means that you’ll need to start buying inventory, paying rent on an office or warehouse, start paying employees, or any other number of things.
 The types of expenses you have will obviously be unique to you and your business.
 However, you will need to spend the money before we submit documents.

-- Complete the “checklist” documents.
+- Complete the “Checklist” Documents.
 As mentioned, when you and Rupert Law Group begin working together in the E2 visa process, we send you a checklist of documents we need in order to submit the E2 visa evidence to the consulate or embassy.
 This checklist is very specific and has all of the information we need in order to move ahead.
 Some of the basic documents include receipts (to show your investment), a copy of your passport, a copy of a lease agreement, and so on.
 This checklist will vary slightly depending upon the country of which you are a citizen and upon whether you are buying an existing business or starting a new business.

 - Come to the US!
 Every approved member of your family will be ready to come to the US immediately upon receiving the passports with the visas.
 Once you and your family get to the US: